We've been helping Australians for 100 years

 I've been involved in a car accident, what should I do?

-First check to make sure everyone's OK and ring 000 in case of injury or hazard.
+First, check to make sure everyone's OK and call 000 in case of injury or hazard.

 If your car can't be driven (after an incident we cover) and your policy covers towing, call us 24/7 on 132 132 and we'll arrange a tow for you.